 Visible tattoos are a big no-no in hot springs because they are associated with Japan’s criminal underworld.
 Onsens around tourist areas are becoming lenient about this rule and now opening up to tattooed people.
 The best ski in ski out Niseko hotels with private baths allow visitors with tattoos in their onsens.
 To be on the safe side inked travellers should check an onsen’s tattoo policy in advance.

 Don’t remain immersed in the bathwater for too long.
 On feeling hot or dizzy just sit on the stairs or stone to cool down.
 It’s prudent to get out when your forehead or nose starts sweating.
 Once you are done, rinse off the onsen water by taking a shower or wipe yourself dry with a towel.

 Onsen is a quiet, meditative place for relaxation so refrain from swimming, diving, floating, or horsing around in the water.
 Avoid chatting with friends in a loud tone.
 Also, don’t stare at other’s bodies, touch or get too close to bathers.
 Clicking photos, videos, and even selfies in the onsen zone or the dressing room is banned.
 And yes, steer clear of alcoholic beverages but consume plenty of fluids before and after each bath to stay hydrated.

 Now that we have run you through the strict rules of etiquette for soaking in an onsen, are you ready to add the healing sanctuary to your Niseko itinerary?
 It’s not only great for relaxation and combating ski-related fatigue but can offer some insight into the Japanese bathing culture.
 There are many ski deals Niseko that offer world-class ski activity, off-piste adventures, alongside a magical onsen experience.
 So what are you waiting for?
-Sign up right away!
+Contact us right away!